 “Okay, so we are definitely lost.”

-The trees that passed us as we drove were like the trees we passed an hour ago.
+The trees that we now passed as we drove were like the trees we passed an hour ago.
 Everything looked the same, and nothing gave any indication that we would find anything different ahead of us.
-Every now and again, we would catch movement of large animals roaming just behind the tree line supporting the fact that we were experiencing nature at its finest, and giving me a slight chill down my spine.
-It was all around us, encompassing us, nearly choking us with all its splendor.
+Now and again, we would catch the movement of large animals roaming just behind the tree line, supporting the fact that we were experiencing nature at its finest and giving me a slight chill down my spine It was all around us, encompassing us, nearly choking us with all its splendor.

 “Nah, we cannot be lost.
 We have GPS!”
 With a cheeky grin, he shot me a glance before turning his attention back to the road once more.

 Raising my eyebrows, I turned in my seat as much as my seatbelt would allow me and tapped a finger on the car’s digital screen.
 “Yeah, about that.
 What does it mean when the map shows nothing but green?”